ZokkaXDJ9/pokerole-discord-bot/README.md

 - Automated database backup into a discord channel of your choice
 - Separate Wallets for shops, guilds, NPCs...
   ...and a bunch more, pretty much anything to run your Pokerole campaign!

+# Bot Commands

+You can browse all commands and their descriptions in a discord server by just entering /, so keeping an updated list with every command under the sun here is a little silly, but here's the most important ones for running a server.

+**It might be best to browse the Command list in `Server Settings -> Integrations -> Manage` after adding the bot to your server.** You can set custom overrides on which roles can access specific commands there.
+By default, anything that changes stuff in the Database is only available to admins.

+- `/setup_guild`: Used to set up some specific bits for your server.
+- `/create_character`: Creates characters.
+This will also create emojis for them, if there isn't one already.
+- `/edit_character`: Allows you to change pretty much anything about a character.
+- `/reward_[experience/money/...]`: Add stuff to a character.
+Some of these are fairly specific to the main server this bot was initially created for, just ignore them if you don't need them.
+- `/create_quest`: Creates Quests.
+We recommend using a single forum thread per quest to keep things organized.
+There's a built-in failsafe to ensure this won't be used in a used channel.

+To quickly look up things, there are `/pokemon`, `/ability`, `/move` and `/item`.

 # Contributing